SoSe 25

 The tasks are exclusively addressed in small groups (3-5 students).
 Collaboration and code availability are facilitated through the department's own GitLab or a public GitHub.
 Results should be well-documented, for example, through README files in Git and a well-structured wiki.
 Modularity and expandability of the developed code, along with thorough documentation, are crucial for the success of this software project!

 Regarding the process, this software project takes place throughout the semester.
 There are a few mandatory large group meetings with all participants.
 In addition, there are short weekly meetings where at least one group member reports on the current status.
-The first meeting (April 16, 2024) will be held in Berlin Mitte at the Future Security Lab, Wilhelmstr.
+The first date (23.04.25, 14h, K63) will take place at Takustraße 9.
+At this event, the solutions already implemented will be presented in theory and the problems addressed.
+A live demo will then take place one week later, on 30.04.2025, in Berlin Mitte at the Future Security Lab, Wilhelmstr.
 67, 10117 Berlin.
-During this session, already implemented solutions will be presented, and issues will be discussed.
-There are a total of three presentation dates: the presentation of an initial approach to problem-solving (May 7, 2024), a brief interim presentation (June 4, 2024), and the final presentation (July 16, 2024).
+Afterwards, there are a total of three presentation dates: the presentation of an initial approach to problem-solving (14.04.2025), a brief interim presentation (11.06.2025), and the final presentation (16.07.2025).

 Students also regularly have the opportunity to work in the Future Security Lab premises, familiarize themselves with the equipment, and conduct tests.